JulieMahto/Portfolio/README.md

 # My Portfolio

 Hey there, the content you're looking for is still in process.
-Please check it back some time later.
+Please check it back sometime later.
-Thanks for checking in ;)
+Thanks foe the visit ;)